johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 # This version has been modified from the original.
 # It's purpose is to reconstruct a text file from a video
-# of QR-codes each made from a line base64 encoded text
+# of QR-codes each made from a line of base64 encoded text
 # from the original file.

 import argparse